-READ CODE LIKE AN EXPERT.
-SEND
+READ CODE LIKE AN EXPERT, SEND

-Learn Quickly at Home, Get Real Speed
+Learn Quickly at Home; Get Real Speed

 It's easy, fascinating, to become a good op with the NEW ALL ELECTRIC MASTER TELEPLEX CODE TEACHER to help you.
 Only instrument ever produced which records your sending in visible dots and dashes - then sends back to you at any speed you desire.
-Also sends practice work, recorded by an expert.
+Also sends prac-tice work, recorded by an expert.
 That is why so many schools teaching code prefer Master Teleplex.

-That is why thousands agree this method is surest, quickest - has method is surest, quickest-has taught more ops in the past few years than all other methods.
+That is why thousands agree this method is surest, quickest - has method is surest, quickest - has taught more ops in the past few years than all other methods.
 We furnish Complete Course, lend you Master Teleplex, give you personal instruction with a MONEY-BACK GUARANTEE.
 Low cost.
 Send today for booklet Q-6; no obligation.

-THE "HAM" Standard Teleplex-a highly efficient code teacher using heavy specially prepared waxed paper tape, having two rows of perforations, Write for Free folder QT-6.
+THE "HAM" SPECIALStandard Teleplex - a highly efficient wated paper tape, having two rows of per-torations.
+Write for Free folder QT-6.